Project History: Technical Activity and Public Outreach

-- June – FHR submits a supplement to its Human Health Risk Assessment, proposing a cleanup level of 362 ppb.
+- FHRA submits a supplement to its Human Health Risk Assessment, proposing a cleanup level of 362 ppb.

-- FHR expands the groundwater extraction system at the refinery as part of their proposed interim remedial actions.
+- FHRA expands the groundwater extraction system at the refinery as part of their proposed interim remedial actions.

 - UAF continues working with DEC conducting research on the degradation of sulfolane and transport of sulfolane through discontinuous permafrost.

-- July - DEC develops an interim best management practices plan to assist with the management of dewatering activities near or within the sulfolane plume.
-(See June 2014 newsletter for summary, also see the document)
+- DEC develops an interim best management practices plan to assist with the management of dewatering activities near or within the sulfolane plume.
+See June 2014 newsletter (PDF) for summary.

 - The sulfolane plume's approximate size to date is 3.5 miles downgradient (northwest) from the refinery, 2 miles wide, and over 300 feet deep.